electricimp/Rocky/README.md

 <div id="context_id"><h3>context.id</h3></div>

 The *id* property is a unique ID that identifies the context.
-This is primairly used during long-running tasks and asynchronous requests.
+This is primarily used during long-running tasks and asynchronous requests.
 See [rocky.getContext](#rocky_getcontext) for example usage.

 <div id="context_userdata"><h3>context.userdata</h3></div>